697589/lab6-microservices/DOCUMENTATION.md

 ![all](screens/t3_accounts_ms_log_port_4444.png)

 # A brief report describing what happens when you kill the microservice with port 2222.
 Can the web service provide information about the accounts?
 Why?
-Yes, the web service still provide information about the accounts because the second account microservice will replace the first one as you can see below.
+Yes, the service will still work because, as the Eureka dashboard shows, there is still one ACCOUNTS-SERVICE service running (The log screenshot below shows how the backup service has handled the new query).

 Web interface
 :-------------------------: